 2. How does this Psalm command the descendants of Jacob to act towards God?
 (Praise Him, Honor Him, Revere Him.)

-Our next verse talks about a differnt type of fear.
-King Saul had became very jealous of David and started chasing him all over the countryside.
+Our next verse talks about a different type of fear.
+King Saul had become very jealous of David and started chasing him all over the countryside.
 King Saul wanted to harm David and his men.

 Read 1 Samuel 23:15-18

 1. What kind of fear is this verse referring to?
 (Pachad.)

 2. Would you put your hand into a fire?
 (No, of course not.
 Explain that the reason people don't put their hand in a fire is because they have yare fear of the fire.
 We have a respect or reverence for the rules or boundaries of the fire.
 It is the same with God; we know His commands and we should respect and obey them.)

 What Type of Fear?
 (Object Talk) Click here

 APPLICATION (5 minutes)

 Today, we learned that we need to approach God with reverence and respect.

 1. Has your understanding of today's memory verse changed because of this lesson?